LambdaGeo/rwh-ptbr/cap06.md

 Notice that we provide essentially the same function as we used back in [the section called “The need for typeclasses”](using-typeclasses.html#typeclasses.need "The need for typeclasses").
 In fact, the implementation is identical.
 However, in this case, we can use `isEqual3` on _any_ type that we declare is an instance of `BasicEq3`, not just this one color type.
 We could define equality tests for anything from numbers to graphics using the same basic pattern.
 In fact, as you will see in [the section called “Equality, Ordering, and Comparisons”](using-typeclasses.html#typeclasses.wellknown.equality "Equality, Ordering, and Comparisons"), this is exactly how you can make Haskell's `==` operator work for your own custom types.

 Note also that the `BasicEq3` class defined both `isEqual3` and `isNotEqual3`, but we implemented only one of them in the `Color` instance.
 That's because of the default implementation contained in `BasicEq3`.
 Since we didn't explicitly define `isNotEqual3`, the compiler automatically uses the default implementation given in the `BasicEq3` declaration.
-[2 comments](comments: show / hide)

 ### Important Built-In Typeclasses

 Now that we've discussed defining your own typeclasses and making your types instances of typeclasses, it's time to introduce you to typeclasses that are a standard part of the Haskell Prelude.
 As we mentioned at the beginning of this chapter, typeclasses are at the core of some important aspects of the language.
 We'll cover the most common ones here.
 For more details, the Haskell library reference is a good resource.
 It will give you a description of the typeclasses, and usually also will tell you which functions you must implement to have a complete definition.
-[7 comments](comments: show / hide)

 ####Show

 The `Show` typeclass is used to convert values to `String`s.
 It is perhaps most commonly used to convert numbers to `String`s, but it is defined for so many types that it can be used to convert quite a bit more.
 If you have defined your own types, making them instances of `Show` will make it easy to display them in **ghci** or print them out in programs.
-[4 comments](comments: show / hide)

 ```
 *Ch06> :info show